queenofdowntime/queenofdowntime.github.io/_drafts/overlay-is-slow.md

 We could also see that the more mountpoints there were, or the more data was written to those mounts, the longer the sync took to flush the data: changing either the number of mounts created to 20 or the amount of data written in to 20 counts would increase the locked time to ~20 seconds.

-At this point, the Garden team pulled back: we had determined the point in the kernel which was slowing down our umounts as well as the commit which had introduced the key change.
+At this point, the Garden team pulled back: we had determined the point in the kernel which was slowing down our unmounts as well as the commit which had introduced the key change.
-We could tell that our key commit was doing The Right Thing and that the call to `sync_filesystem` was necessary, but much as we would have loved to dig deeper ourselves, we are not kernel developers.
+We could tell that our key commit was doing The Right Thing and that the call to `sync_filesystem` was necessary.
+The fact that the call to `sync_filesystem` _had_ made the difference meant that our initial hypothesis was only partly correct: something had changed with regard to inode behaviour, but it wasn't specific to Overlay.
+Much as we would have loved to dig deeper ourselves we are not kernel developers.
 Therefore we felt this was the correct point for us to return to the problems we _could_ fix, and write this particular one up for those who had the skills to find the correct solution.

 Fortunately, Pivotal has a close relationship with [Canonical](https://www.canonical.com/), so we were able to open a support ticket and get some expert help.